Statsforvalteren/designsystemet-staf/packages/svelte/README.md

 For more information on semantic-release, see: https://semantic-release.gitbook.io/semantic-release

-_NOTE!_: Only changes to the /packages/svelte folder will trigger a release of the component library, whilest changes to the /packages/tokens folder will trigger a release for the design tokens.
+**NOTE!: Only changes to the /packages/svelte folder will trigger a release of the component library, whilest changes to the /packages/tokens folder will trigger a release for the design tokens.**